 The Universally Loved Eyelash Curler

 Amazon reviewers are positively ecstatic about this curler.
-There are close to 10,000 reviews all praising this one as being “the best.”
+There are close to 9,000 reviews all praising this one as being “the best.”
 Reviewers rate this one close to five stars and praise it for being easy to use and effective, without any pinching.
-It also comes in a pretty shade of rose gold.

 If you’ve tried eyelash curlers before and have been frustrated at their lack of hold, try a heated one.
-As scary as they sound, they do hold curl for longer.
+As scary as they sound, they do hold a curl for longer and are ideal for extensions (mechanical eyelash curlers can damage them).
 This is one of the highest-ranked ones online, and it’s easy to use — it doesn’t become unbearably hot.
-You gently press it against the middle of your lash to give yourself a lash lift.
+You gently press it against the middle of your lashes to give yourself a lash lift.

 The Eyelash Curler You Can Charge by USB